IIIF/website/source/community/index.md

   - label: Community tools list
     description: From tools for annotation to tools for building exhibits, see the best of what’s available to you and benefit from the work of others on the IIIF-Awesome list.
 (External link)
     link: 'https://github.com/IIIF/awesome-iiif/'
-  - label: IIIF Github Organization
+  - label: IIIF Github organization
     description: A set of repositories used by the IIIF Community to transparently track specification work, as well as to identify, track, and resolve issues as they arise.
     link: https://github.com/IIIF/

 ---

-Overall, we think there are [hundreds of adopters]({{ site.root_url | absolute_url }}/community/map) of IIIF all around the world, at libraries, museums, archives, universities, and some companies, too.
+# Join a vibrant community

-There are lots of ways to get involved and join the conversation!
+There are lots of ways to get involved with IIIF, and not all require coding skills!
+The IIIF community has many facets focusing on international outreach, affinity groups, developing the APIs, and more.

 ## Community and Technical Specification Groups
-IIIF Groups meet regularly to discuss various contexts of IIIF usage for a particular idea or initiative.
+IIIF Groups meet regularly to discuss various contexts of IIIF usage for a particular idea or initiative from technical and non-technical perspectives.
 View a full list of active and completed croups along with their charters, chairs, and meeting times [on the Groups page][groups].

 All our work is guided by our [Code of Conduct]({{ site.root_url | absolute_url }}/event/conduct/).